 Additionally, there are 5 double deck blackjack tables with 10 to 2,000-dollar limits.
 You can double down on any 2 cards and also after splitting.
 The dealer also hits soft seventeen.
 The 19 shoe blackjack tables have the same game rules, except that you can resplit aces and surrender.
 Some of these blackjack tables at Treasure Island Las Vegas use continuous shuffle machines.

-The best blackjack games can be found in the high limit section: the limits are 50 to 5,000 dollars.
+The best real money blackjack games can be found in the high limit section: the limits are 50 to 5,000 dollars.
 There are 3 double deck blackjack tables that stay on 17 and allow you to double down, even after you have split your cards.
 The rules of the shoe games are the same as the games you will find on the main floor except that the house dealer must stay on 17s.

 The high limit salon at Treasure Island Casino Las Vegas has several other 50 to 5,000 games.
 The table games you will find include roulette with one zero, baccarat, Pai Gow Tiles, and Pai Gow Poker.
 These tables are open during peak hours.
 If you love playing craps, the casino has four craps tables with 3-4-5 odds.